 This creates a new fork under your account with the URL

 You have to modify your git remotes to point to the new GitLab repositories.
 Assuming the former official git repository remote is called

 git remote set-url origin email@example.com:YOUR-USERNAME/ogs.git

-Or you can clone a fresh repo by following the steps in Get the source code.
+Or you can clone a fresh repository by following the steps in Get the source code.